hapax/hapax.github.io/assets/chuzenji.md

 The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems defined by its proximity to other things than by any properties of its own.
-It spans a loose chevron between two waterfalls and the eponymous temple, dotting the lakeside with tumbledown hotels, souvenir stores, ramen shops, jetties, and oversized emporia, all in various states of disrepair.
+It strings out a loose "V" between two waterfalls and the eponymous temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of disrepair.
-It is a town washed up on the shore, a residue of better times, presumably the 80s economic boom and the liquidity it freed up for domestic tourism.
+It is a town washed up on the shore, a residue of better times, the 80s boom and the liquidity it freed up for domestic tourism, and the asset price bubble of the 90s
-In a sense, visiting the lake is a particularly vivid lesson

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />